bbarni2020/CryptoSentinel/README.md

 # CryptoSentinel 🪙 - README

 ## About ℹ️
 Welcome to **CryptoSentinel**!
 This project is a multi-functional wallet monitoring tool designed to help you recover lost Bitcoin wallets.
-It employs various functionalities for comprehensive scanning and visualization. 🔍
+It employs various functionalities for comprehensive scanning and visualization. 🔍 (I did need to remake this project because one before lost unfortunately)

 ## Features ✨
 - **Random Seed Generation:** Discovers potential wallets by generating random seed phrases. 🔑